 Most people go to Sanrio Puroland in Tama (funny coincidence, right?), Tokyo for the Hello Kitty experience, but you’ll also find a section of the park known as Gudetama Land.
 Here, you’ll not only be able to pose for pictures with your favorite lazy egg, you’ll find Gudetama games and the “Gudesushi” restaurant, whose offering of course include tamago rolls.

 Gudetama’s not as universally famous as Hello Kitty, but it’s still a cash cow for Sanrio.
 This is evident by the fact that Gudetama features prominently at Sanrio Shop in Japan.
 Most notably, there’s a whole exhibit devoted to Gudetama at Sanrio World Ginza, to say nothing of lazy egg merchandise at Sanrio shops in Omotesando, Tokyo and other Japanese cities like Kobe and Fukuoka.

-You should always be on the lookout for Gudetama in Japan, even when it comes to items that aren’t on this list.
+You should always be on the lookout for a Gudetama store Japan, even when it comes to items that aren’t on this list.
 And why, might you ask?
 Although Gudetama is infamous for how lazy it is, there are a growing number of pop-up Gudetama shops, cafés and other appearances that could surprise you on the next trip to Japan.
 Keep your eyes peeled, or your shell cracked as it were.

 Gudetama Outside of Japan

 If you’re looking for Gudetama Singapore attractions, you’re in luck: The city is home to its own Gudetama Café!
 Located in the CBD near popular attractions such as the Merlion Statue, Raffles Hotel and Gardens by the Bay, Singapore’s Gudetama café is convenient, though as a result of this can often get crowded.